dominant-strategies/quais.js/README.md

 </script>
 ```

-### Local Development with quais**
+### Using Local Version as Dependency in Other Projects

 For developers looking to contribute to quais or integrate it into their projects with local modifications, setting up a local development environment is essential.
 This section guides you through the process of building quais and linking it to another project on your machine using npm link.

-**Building quais**
+**Prepare quais for Symbolic Linking**

 1. Clone the quais repository and navigate into it.

     ```bash
     git clone https://github.com/dominant-strategies/quais-6.js.git
     cd quais-6.js
     ```

 2. Install dependencies.

     ``` bash
     npm install
     ```

-3. Build the project.
-    ```bash
-    npm run build
-    ```

-4. Create a global symlink for quais.
+3. Create a global symbolic link for quais.
 This makes the quais package available to link in any other project.
-Whenever a local change is made to quais that you want to test in another project, you must run this command to update the symlink.
+Whenever a local change is made to quais that you want to test in another project, you must run this command again to update the symbolic link.

     ```bash
     npm run update-symlink
     ```

+    _Caution - The `update-symlink` command updates the globally available symbolic link to the build of the current branch you are on when the command is run.
+This can potentially lead to incompatible version usage if quais is linked to multiple projects locally._

 **Linking quais to Another Project**